-World No. 1 and 11-time PGA TOUR Player of the Year Tiger Woods finalized a new sponsorship contract extension with Nike Golf this season, according to USA Today.
-In doing so, Woods has chosen to continue a relationship with the sport company juggernaut that began in 1996.
+Fourteen-time major champion Tiger Woods finalized a new sponsorship contract extension with Nike Golf in July of 2013 and, in doing so, chose to continue a relationship with the sport company juggernaut that began in 1996.

 “He is one of Nike’s most iconic athletes and has played an integral part in Nike Golf’s growth since the very beginning,” the company said in a statement.

-Speaking of the beginning, Woods’ relationship with Nike has been ongoing for more than 17 years.
+Speaking of the beginning, Woods’ relationship with Nike has been ongoing for more than 18 years.
 Here’s a quick rundown of the superstar’s timeline with Nike since 1996 in honor of his 40h birthday Wednesday.

-1996 – “Hello, World.” – Tiger signs his first deal with Nike in a move that had as much racial undertones as those related to his age.
-Not only was Woods to become the highest-paid black golfer in the history of the sport, but Nike was also taking a huge risk with signing a 19-year old to a $40 million, 5-year contract.
+Tiger signs his first deal with Nike in a move that had as much racial undertones as those related to his age.
+Not only was Woods to become the highest-paid black golfer in the history of the sport, but Nike was also taking a huge risk with signing a 19-year-old to a $40 million, five-year contract.

 Later that same year, Nike released Tiger’s first “official” commercial starring the golfer in the “I’m Tiger Woods” campaign.
 With it, Woods immediately became the player kids everywhere wanted to become.